Lockdown latest – a summaryBack to top

 I’m due to have a new kitchen/bathroom/roof/windows/heating system.
 Will this still go ahead?

-We are resuming some of our improvement programmes and services, including incomplete external work (which was paused during lockdown), external decoration, kitchen and bathroom upgrades, boiler replacements, windows and doors, and some surveys.
+We are still carrying out some improvement programmes and services, including incomplete external work external decoration, kitchen and bathroom upgrades, boiler replacements, windows and doors, and some surveys.
 We’ll contact you directly if there is work outstanding.

 I’m due to have a new aid/adaptation in my home.
 What will happen now?